villyvilly/castaway-plugins/RevertsChangelog.md

     - *Alt-Fire: Charge toward your enemies.*
     - *Gain a critical melee strike after impacting an enemy.*
     - *Shield bashes cause damage to the enemy.*
+- **Added a cvar for reverting the Rocket Jumper and Sticky Jumper to be able to capture enemy flags again (cvar_jumper_flag_run).**
+  - By default, this cvar revert is disabled.
+- **Updated ItemDefine descriptions for the Pomson 6000 and the Panic Attack.**

 ### May 11, 2025
 - **Reverted the shield charge mechanics for the Chargin' Targe and the Tide Turner.**